Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

-Table \ref{SERVER_hospitaloutcomes1} presents estimated effects of algorithm support on child wellbeing for the outcomes specified in the previous subsection, using equation (\ref{eq:eq1}).
-Column 1 shows that tool availability reduced a child's future harm by 0.061 standard deviations (SDs) compared to children in the control group ($p<0.05$).
-This estimate is particularly striking given that there were no observable differences in the intervention and control group's harm indices in the 180 days prior to initial referral (Appendix Table \ref{tab:balance}; estimates are robust to controlling for hospitalization history).
-A 0.061 SD reduction in the harm index is sizable in this context.
-For comparison, children removed to foster care during the trial -- a proxy for severe maltreatment or significant danger -- had an accumulated harm index that was 0.34 standard deviations greater than those children who were not removed (0.34 SD difference in the control group, 0.46 SD difference for the full sample).
-The intent-to-treat effect from the algorithm is approximately 18 percent of this benchmark and -- assuming our first stage does not underestimate tool use -- the effect on compliers (-0.083 SD; Table \ref{tab:HealthRobustness}) is as large as 24 percent of the benchmark.
-Reassuringly, we find no effects for 12 percent of children assigned to treatment for whom workers tried but could not see the score due to temporary unavailability (Table \ref{tab:otheroutcomes}, column 1 placebo specification).
+A 0.05 SD reduction in the harm index is sizable in this context.
+For comparison, children removed to foster care during the trial -- a proxy for severe maltreatment or significant danger -- had an accumulated harm index that was 0.46 standard deviations greater than those children who were not removed.
+The intent-to-treat effect from the algorithm is approximately 11 percent of this benchmark and -- assuming our first stage does not underestimate tool use -- the effect on compliers (-0.07 SD; Table \ref{tab:HealthRobustness}) is as large as 15 percent of the benchmark.